Adamsimsy/adamsimsy.github.io/source/_posts/accelerate-your-release-pipeline-by-consolidating-environments-used-for-validation-and-testing.md

 * __DEV environment__
   * Where teams or squads would carryout acceptance testing before changes are merged into the main source control trunk and continuously delivered into our pipeline
 * __Build server__
-  * Would continue to unit tests and code analysis on code commit fail a deployment with any regression
+  * Would continue to execute unit tests and code analysis on code commit.
+Failing a build or deployment with any regression
 * __The Pipeline__
-  * Our pipeline shrunk down to INT, TST and PRD and continuous deployed to INT features are merged into the main trunk
+  * Our pipeline shrunk down to INT, TST and PRD and continuous deploying features merged into the main trunk to INT
 * __INT environment__
   * All automated tests would run here after a deployment
 * __TST environment__